-Rails-to-Trails Conservancy is a nonprofit organization dedicated to creating a nationwide network of trails from former rail lines and connecting corridors to build healthier places for healthier people.
+Rails-to-Trails Conservancy (RTC) is a nonprofit organization dedicated to creating a nationwide network of trails from former rail lines and connecting corridors to build healthier places for healthier people.

 What is a Rail-Trail?

 Rail-trails are multipurpose public paths created from former railroad corridors.
 These paths are flat or gently sloping, making them easily accessible and a great way to enjoy the outdoors.
 Rail-trails are ideal for many types of activities--depending on the rules established by the local community--including walking, bicycling, wheelchair use, inline skating, cross-country skiing and horseback riding.

 We started working with Google Maps back in 2006 to help us publish all our interactive maps on our website, TrailLink.com.
 TrailLink is RTC's trail-finder website and companion TrailLink mobile apps, mapping over 36,000+ miles of multiuse trails.